unumotors/node-observability/README.md

   // Globally configured service name
   // DO NOT prefix by env
   serviceName: 'david-observability-run-server',
-  // This forces the libarry to wait for the http server to be listening
-  // Also enables shutdown handlers
-  monitoring: {
-    externalHttp: true
-  },
   // PUBLIC sentry DSN to include
-  // Hard code in code we split by env inside the library
+  // This is the unique identifiecation of the service/project
+  // The custom environment data is handled automatically by the libary
+  // We use a hard coded DSN so we can track errors through envs
+  // We do allow this to be configured via an env flag but this should be avoided
   sentry: {
     dsn: 'https://$HASH@sentry.io/$PROJECT_ID'
+  },
+  // Default configuration
+  // unhandledRejection: {
+  //   exitOnError: true
-  }
+  // }
-  // Optional config use at own risk
+  // Optional env use at own risk!
-  environment: process.env.CUSTOM_VALUE,
+  environment: process.env.CUSTOM_VALUE || 'dev',

 }
 ```